Some history

 In practice, it would go like this :

--Get a disk image file (in the .iso format) of the distro of your choice. -Verify the integrity of the ISO file if the installation guide requires it (check the installation guide to know).
+-Verify the integrity of the ISO file if the installation guide requires it (check the installation guide of your chosen distro to know).

--Go into your BIOS settings and change the boot order so that the device where you flashed the ISO goes first.
+-Change the boot order so that the flashed device is first.

 As for the installation process to your disk itself, it's gonna depend on the exact distro that you are using, I'm gonna talk about 3 major concepts but won't go into the details of each distro's installation process.